GregoryHue/GregoryHue/README.md

 ## Projects

 I teach myself throught personal projects.
-Here's a non-exhaustive list of them, ordered by the largest project to the smallest:
+Here's a non-exhaustive list of them:

-- [**JamnikWebsite**](https://github.com/GregoryHue/JamnikWebsite) - Website for a Slovenian woodworking company.
-Using React, Vite, Django, PostgreSQL, Bash.
-The repository is private for security reasons.
-Almost finished. [https://jw-test-deployment.xyz/home](https://jw-test-deployment.xyz/home)
-- [**Lyric Frequency**](https://github.com/GregoryHue/lyric-frequency) - Web interface that lets you search for an album and displays the occurrence of each word in the album.
+- [**Lyric Frequency**](https://github.com/GregoryHue/lyric-frequency) - May 23, 2024.
+Web interface that lets you search for an album and displays the occurrence of each word in the album.
 Using Python, Django, Scrapy, HTMLX, Supabase.
-Educational purpose.
-Finished. [https://lyric-frequency-edsapofefq-od.a.run.app/](https://lyric-frequency-edsapofefq-od.a.run.app/)
+Educational purpose. [https://lyric-frequency-edsapofefq-od.a.run.app/](https://lyric-frequency-edsapofefq-od.a.run.app/)
-- [**DuckOrCat**](https://github.com/GregoryHue/DuckOrCat) - Machine Learning model.
+- [**DuckOrCat**](https://github.com/GregoryHue/DuckOrCat) - Jan 17, 2023.
+Machine Learning model.
 It classifies pictures between Cats and Ducks.
 It also contains a Scrapy project to create a dataset and a Flask project to use the model in real condition.
 Using Python, Jupyter, Tensorflow, Flask, Scrapy.
 Educational purpose.
-Finished.
+- [**JamnikWebsite**](https://github.com/GregoryHue/JamnikWebsite) - Oct 11, 2022.
+Website for a Slovenian woodworking company.
+Using React, Vite, Django, PostgreSQL, Bash.
+The repository is private for security reasons. [https://jw-test-deployment.xyz/home](https://jw-test-deployment.xyz/home)
-- [**PySudokuSolver**](https://github.com/GregoryHue/PySudokuSolver) - Program to solve Sudokus of various difficulties.
+- [**PySudokuSolver**](https://github.com/GregoryHue/PySudokuSolver) - Aug 5, 2021.
+Program to solve Sudokus of various difficulties.
 Using Python.
 Educational purpose.
-Finished.
-- [**EncodeTextImage**](https://github.com/GregoryHue/EncodeTextImage) - Program to turn a text into an image and vice-versa.
+- [**EncodeTextImage**](https://github.com/GregoryHue/EncodeTextImage) - Jun 16, 2020.
+Program to turn a text into an image and vice-versa.
 Using Python.
 Educational purpose.
-Finished.

 ## Things I'm planning to learn/work on: